citrix/xenserver-sdk/docs/index.md

 This sequence is required since Red Hat does not provide a Xen kernel for these distributions, and so the XenServer custom kernels for those distributions are used instead.

 ### Red Hat Enterprise Linux 4.5/5.0
-Similar to the RHEL4.4 installation, except that the kernel and ramdisk are downloaded directly form the network repository that was specified by the user, and switch the bootloader to pygrub immediately.
+Similar to the RHEL4.4 installation, except that the kernel and ramdisk are downloaded directly from the network repository that was specified by the user, and switch the bootloader to pygrub immediately.
 Note that pygrub is not executed immediately, and so will only be parsed on the next boot.

 The network retrieval enables users to install the upstream Red Hat vendor kernel directly from their network repository.
 An updated XenServer kernel is also provided on the xs-tools.iso built-in ISO image which fixes various Xen-related bugs.